Gmina Strzegom

 Gmina Strzegom is an urban-rural gmina (administrative district) in Świdnica County, Lower Silesian Voivodeship, in south-western Poland.
-Its seat is the town of Strzegom (German: Striegau), which lies approximately 15 km north-west of Świdnica, and 52 km west of the regional capital Wrocław.
+Its seat is the town of Strzegom, which lies approximately 15 km north-west of Świdnica, and 52 km west of the regional capital Wrocław.

 The gmina covers an area of 144.71 km2, and as of 2019 its total population is 25,775.